 - Trainee Fitter / Trainee Wiper

 Second Engineer/ First Assistant Engineer: He is associated with the day-to-day activities in the engine room, and he is accountable to the Chief Engineer.
-He stays extremely busy most of the time on board, as he needs to constantly supervise the proper functioning of all engine room machinery systems and also assigns jobs to the other engine officers and crew.
-The Second Engineer generally keeps watch on the engine room, during the day time.
+Duties include constantly supervising the proper functioning of all engine room machinery systems and also assigns jobs to the other engine officers and crew.
+The Second Engineer generally keeps watch on the engine room, during the day time

 Fourth Engineer/ Third Assistant Engineer: This is the most junior rank in the engineering department.
 The Fourth Engineer is concerned about the correct working of the machinery systems assigned to him and also carry our watch keeping.
 He reports to the second engineer.